 - Bogatyr (богатырь): pronounced “bo-GHA-tee;” a Russian knight-errant who often does heroic things and can most often be found in the service of the Tsar, defeating dragons and rescuing beautiful maidens.
 Some of the more popular bogatyrs are Dobrynya Nikitich, Ilya Muromets, and Alyosha Popovich, and all of them make an appearance in Anya’s world.

 - Crim Tartary: the Crimean Khanate.
 Located in present-day Crimea.
 It was conquered in 1475 by the Ottomans and between 1475-1769 traded over 2 million kidnapped Russian and Polish slaves to the Ottoman Empire and the Middle East.
-This is where Anya’s father Grigoriy is fighting the forces of Sultan Osman.
+This is where Anya’s father Miroslav is fighting the forces of Sultan Suleiman.

 - Domovoi (домовой): a house spirit which may be either protective or destructive, depending upon how the family of the house treats him.
 If given a treat of cream, tobacco, bread, or another favorite, he will bring good fortune to the family and protect the home from bad luck.
 A relic from pre-Christian Slavs, the domovoi is one of the few pre-Christian entities that survives into modern times.